-Monthly Payment Plan Nichols College offers a monthly tuition payment plan through Tuition Management Systems (TMS).
-Monthly payment plans help to stretch a student's remaining balance over time.
+Monthly Payment Plan Nichols College offers a monthly tuition payment plan through the Self-Service portal.
+Monthly payment plans help to stretch a student's remaining balance over 3, 4, 5, or 6 months.
+There is a nominal fee each semester to set up a plan.